What are N99 / FFP3 Face Masks?

 How do FFP3 face masks work?

 FFP3 respirators are made of tangled fine fibres which create a difficult pathway for particles to travel through.
 This structure leads to particles being caught by the fibres.
 For smaller particles that would otherwise pass through, layers of non-woven materials create sufficiently convoluted pathways, so that a majority of these particles cannot pass through.
-For a face masks to be effective, these pathways cannot be too small as they would make it difficult to breathe.
+For a face mask to be effective, these pathways cannot be too small as they would make it difficult to breathe.
 At the same time, they cannot be too big, as this would allow all particles to pass through.
 FFP3 masks are designed in a way to allow the user to breathe, whilst providing a high level of protection from airborne viruses, such as coronavirus.

 What is the difference between N95, N99, FFP1, FFP2 and FFP3 masks?